 Phil and Marsha Hurt came to DeSoto full-time in the fall of 1987, but neither was new to summer camping: Phil spent six summers working at Alpine Camp for Boys, and Marsha spent four summers working at Camp DeSoto in the late 70s and early 80s.
 During that same time, Phil and Marsha met at Mississippi State University, were married, went to seminary together, and began their family.
-In 1987, Phil and Marsha made their home in Mentone to work for then-director and personal mentor Sue Henry.
+In 1987, Phil and Marsha made their home in Mentone to work for then-director Sue Henry.
 Since Sue’s retirement in 1995, Phil and Marsha have co-directed Camp DeSoto with deep joy and strong vision.

 Phil is the grill-master on Sunday nights and the life of every party.
 He loves riding horses, after-supper Ultimate Frisbee games on the playfield, and most of all he loves getting to know girls by asking them questions and listening closely to their answers.
 Phil can make anything fun, and he knows the importance of taking girls seriously.